Dear Zachary: A Letter to a Son About His Father: Synopsis

 Kurt Kuenne and Andrew Bagby grew up as close friends in the suburbs of San Jose, California.
 Bagby acted in many of Kuenne's amateur movies and, as these films became more professional in quality, he invested in them with some of the money he was saving up for medical school.

 Near the end of his time at Memorial University in Newfoundland, Bagby began a relationship with Shirley Turner, a twice-divorced recent graduate of MUN's medical school who was nearly thirteen years his senior.
 Bagby's parents, friends, and associates were uneasy about the relationship because of what they saw as Turner's off-putting behavior.
 After graduating in 2000, Bagby moved to New York to work as a surgical resident, and Turner moved to Iowa, also for work, but they maintained a long-distance relationship.
 Not enjoying his surgical residency, in 2001 Bagby switched to a family practice residency in Latrobe, Pennsylvania, which he felt was a better fit for him.

-Bagby and Turner's relationship began to crumble, and Turner became increasingly possessive.
+Bagby's and Turner's relationship began to crumble, and Turner became increasingly possessive.
 On November 3, 2001, Bagby broke up with Turner at the end of a visit she made to Pennsylvania.
 She took her return flight to Iowa, but then, the next day, drove the almost 1,000 miles back to Latrobe, arriving early on the morning of November 5.
 She arranged to meet Bagby at Keystone State Park that evening, where Bagby was found dead the following morning, having been shot five times.
 When Turner learned she was a suspect in the murder investigation, she fled home to St. John's, Newfoundland.
 Kuenne began collecting footage from his old home movies and interviewed Bagby's parents, David and Kathleen, for a documentary about his friend's life.

 In St. John's, Turner discovered, and later revealed, that she was pregnant with Bagby's child.
 She was arrested in December 2001, but released on bail while her extradition to the United States worked its way through the Canadian courts.
 The extradition process was repeatedly prolonged by Turner's lawyers based on legal technicalities, and Turner gave birth to a boy she named Zachary on July 18, 2002.
 Bagby's parents moved to Canada to attempt to gain custody of their grandson.
 When, in November 2002, a provincial court ruled that enough evidence pointed to Turner as Bagby's killer, Turner was again arrested, and Bagby's parents were awarded custody of Zachary.